-7 kg (16 lb)
+7.3 kg (16 lb)

-In order to meet the overspeed trip specifications of API670, a coldcoil monitoring device must be used with the ProTech 203 system.
+In order to meet the overspeed trip specifications of API 612, a coldcoil monitoring device must be wired into an energize to trip version ProTech 203 system.

-Modes Of Operation
+Modes of Operation

-The ProTech 203 system can be configured as a de-energize-to-trip device, or as an energize-to-trip device.
-Two normally open and two normally closed relay contacts are provided by the system for use in either of these configurations.
-Figure 3-2 shows the relay field wiring diagram that describes these options.
+The ProTech 203 system is offered in both de-energize-to-trip versions and energize-to-trip versions.
+Two Form C relay contacts from each individual sensing unit are provided.
+Figure 3-2 shows the terminal block module diagram.

 Figure 3-2.
-Interposing Relay Field Wiring
+Terminal Block Module